majmalazad/bss2026/README.md

 # BSS 2026 workshop website

-Production-ready static website for the **5th International Workshop on Blockchain Security and Scalability (BSS 2026)**, co-located with IEEE Blockchain 2026 in Montbéliard, France.
+This is a static website for the **5th International Workshop on Blockchain Security and Scalability (BSS 2026)**, co-located with IEEE Blockchain 2026 in Montbéliard, France.

 The site uses plain HTML, CSS and JavaScript.
 It has no build step, package manager, database, analytics service or third-party JavaScript dependency.